Harriet de Boinville: Widowed

 In September 1814, Harriet received word in London of her husband’s death in what is now Vilnius, Poland.
-He had perished long before on February 13, 1813.
+He had perished long before on 13 February, 1813.
 An officer in Napoleon’s Grand Army, Jean Baptiste had participated in the French invasion of Russia and died during the French retreat at the age of fifty-six, as a prisoner of war.

 Widowed at the age of forty, Harriet never remarried.
 Her grandson in his memoir discussed the “marital vicissitudes" of her nineteen-year wartime marriage characterized by danger and unwanted separations since she was British and her husband was from France, Britain’s enemy.

 Harriet de Boinville and Percy Bysshe Shelley became friends in the spring of 1813; she was then a widow but had not heard the news.
-Shelley wrote his wife (Harriet Shelley) on September 16, 1814, "Mrs. Boinville has just received intelligence of her husband’s death.
+Shelley wrote to his then wife (Harriet Shelley) on 16 September 1814, "Mrs. Boinville has just received intelligence of her husband’s death.
 She is considerably affected by this circumstance, so that probably some time will elapse before I see her."
 In 1829, seven years after Shelley’s death, Harriet de Boinville reconnected with his second wife, Mary Shelley.